This website uses modern construction techniques, which may not render correctly in your old browser.

 Rainbow Bee-eater

 With graceful aerial acrobatics and vibrant colouring, the Rainbow Bee-eater is a delightful sight.
-As its name suggests, the Rainbow Bee-eater primarily feeds on bees, wasps, and other flying insects, which it catches in mid-air using its sharp bill and agile flight.
-After capturing its prey, the bird returns to a perch where it skilfully removes the stinger before consuming the insect.
+The Rainbow Bee-eater feeds on bees, wasps, and other flying insects, which it catches in mid-air using its sharp bill and agile flight.
+After capturing its prey, the bird returns to a perch where it consumes the insect.

 Royal Spoonbill